contextmap/contextmap/README.md

 - **JDBC databases** are scanned by finding Spring beans of type DataSource (javax.sql.DataSource).
   Tables and views for the current schema/catalog of the database are included in the scan.
-- **MongoDB** are scanned by finding Spring beans of type MongoTemplate (org.springframework.data.mongodb.core.MongoTemplate)
+- **MongoDB** is scanned by finding Spring beans of type MongoTemplate (org.springframework.data.mongodb.core.MongoTemplate) and ReactiveMongoTemplate (org.springframework.data.mongodb.core.ReactiveMongoTemplate)
+- **CosmosDB** is scanned by finding Spring beans of type CosmosTemplate (com.azure.spring.data.cosmos.core.CosmosTemplate) and ReactiveCosmosTemplate (com.azure.spring.data.cosmos.core.ReactiveCosmosTemplate)
 - **Solr** is scanned by finding Spring beans of type SolrTemplate (org.springframework.data.solr.core.SolrTemplate)
+- **ElasticSearch** is scanned by finding Spring beans of type RestHighLevelClient (org.elasticsearch.client.RestHighLevelClient), if none are detected then bean of type RestClient (org.elasticsearch.client.RestClient) are scanned
 - **Caches** are scanned by getting the caches from Spring's CacheManager (org.springframework.cache.CacheManager)